 ASWWU Global Service | Pay it forward by working with the Global Service team to raise funds for their yearly service project.

 WWU offers a robust intramural program in a variety of sports from basketball to table tennis.
 There’s something new every quarter to keep you active and involved.

 In the event of an urgent situation during evenings or weekends, contact Campus Security at (509) 527-2222 or your residence hall dean on duty.
 You may also call the Walla Walla County Crisis Response Unit at (509) 524-2999 or go to the Providence St. Mary Medical Center's Emergency Room.
+Find more emergency resources.